Widezadenis/Case-Study---Er-Wait-Times/README.md

 |  Patient Satisfaction | int | Satisfaction score (1 to 5, 5 being the highest) |

 ## Data Cleaning
-- Missing Values: Confirmed the dateset contains 0 null values across all 19 columns
+- Missing Values: Confirmed the dataset contains 0 null values across all 19 columns
 - Duplicates: Checked for duplicate Visits IDs.
 None were found.
 - Outliers: Reviewed the Total Wait Time column for any extreme values.
   * Findings: The maximum wait time was 442 minutes.
 These values were retained for now, as they may represent systemic failures, but they will be noted during visualization to avoid skewed scales.